By Jennifer Toomey, Nick Stankovic and Jayme Mesecher, Oracle

-However, the reality is that Workday mainly uses acquisitions instead of in-house R&D to drive its innovation pipeline.
-Rather than working on truly unique and innovative capabilities, Workday is fighting a long, hard, uncertain battle to integrate a grab-bag of inconsistent, incompatible acquired offerings.
+The best way to maintain a single, seamless user experience is to invest—heavily and consistently—in building out a pipeline for R&D and technology innovation.
+Unfortunately, Workday relies mainly on acquisitions instead of in-house R&D to drive its innovation pipeline.
+Rather than working on truly unique and innovative capabilities, Workday is fighting a long, hard, and uncertain battle to integrate a grab-bag of inconsistent, incompatible acquired offerings.

-As Oracle keeps the pedal down on its own innovation engine, industry analysts have noted that Workday’s portfolio of applications is not completely comprehensive, that Workday has functional gaps compared to other HCM vendors, and the extent of support for use cases for emerging technologies such as adaptive intelligence, machine learning, or digital assistants, is not as strong as competitors like Oracle.
+As Oracle keeps the pedal down on its own innovation engine, industry analysts have noted that Workday’s portfolio of applications is not completely comprehensive, with functional gaps in comparison to other HCM providers.
+In addition, there aren’t as many use cases for next-generation technologies such as artificial intelligence, machine learning, or digital assistants, compared to Oracle.

 It's increasingly clear that Workday has a lot riding on its future roadmap—about capabilities, completeness, and giving customers a clear path to scale, compete, and succeed.

 Maybe Workday will deliver on that roadmap—or maybe it won't.
 Either way, when your business runs on Oracle, you can stop betting on a vendor's promises, and start depending on hard facts:

 The examples go on and on.
 It simply comes down to this: Oracle delivers.
 Workday is incomplete.